oracle-samples/oci-data-science-ai-samples/ai_services/anomaly_detection/data_preprocessing_examples/oci_data_flow_based_examples/remove_unnecessary_columns.md

 ## Use case

-You can use it to remove specified column(s).
+You can use it to remove specified column(s) in your csv.

 ## Prerequisites
 Follow the [guide](../README) and setup your policies correctly.

+Also, for csv, you can use [utility-meter-readings](../sample_datasets/utility-meter-readings.csv) as an example.

 ## Steps